 The Chair leads the Board, provides independent oversight and governance, sets the agenda, and ensures effective operation.
-He achieves this through promoting an open culture, allowing people to challenge the status quo, holding individual and group meetings with independent Non-executive Director in January 2020, the Board, led by the Chair, undertook an extensive recruitment process to engage a replacement.
-The Board's aim was to appoint an independent Director who would bring operational experience in power generation as well as UK energy markets, a background in power project development and construction/commissioning, and with a commitment to health and safety and risk management.
-An appointment was made in January 2021.
+He achieves this through promoting an open culture, allowing people to challenge the status quo, holding individual and group meetings with

 Shareholder-Directors and consulting regularly with the CEO, CFO, and General Counsel and Company Secretary.
 The Board is satisfied that the independent Non-executive Chair is independent in character and judgement and there are no relationships or circumstances which are likely to affect, or could appear to affect, his independence.